nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 be executed in `WerkIt#startContinuousUserPrompt()`.
 And based on the `<keywords>` specified by the user, the output will either be a list of matching names of exercise, workout and plan or not found messages if the user has entered the command correctly.

-The following sequence illustrates how the `search /all` command works in greater detail:
+The following sequence diagram illustrates how the `search /all` command works in greater detail:

 ![Search Exercise Sequence Diagram](uml/sequenceDiagrams/images/searchAll.png)